 1. Lack of clear goals

 Shooting without an aim — that’s what campaigns without clear goals are like.
-If you want your campaign to succeed, you need to know at the onset what you want to achieve from the campaigns.
+If you want your campaign to succeed, you need to know at the onset what you want to achieve from the campaign.

-In fact, many marketers fail to make a distinction between wishes and goals.
+Many marketers fail to make a distinction between wishes and goals.
 Goals are more specific in nature.